 Office supply giant Staples Inc. has overhauled its mobile retail efforts this past year to meet the demands from an ever-growing mobile customer base.

-It's a move many corporations have had to make in recent years to participate in the mobile e-commerce
+It's a move many corporations have had to make in recent years to participate in the mobile e-commerce market.

 "Mobile a year ago was cool and trendy, and now a lot more is happening in certain areas of e-commerce that requires nimble, agile and faster [implementation of the business strategy]," said Prat Vemana, director of the Staples Velocity Lab of Cambridge, Mass.